sdzygal/filter-gallery/README.md

 # filter-gallery

-Filter Gallery with HTML CSS & Javascript
+Filter Gallery with HTML CSS & Javascript for portfolio.